2014 Gaza War: Israel

 Israel used air, land and naval weaponry.
 The artillery includes Soltam M71 guns and US-manufactured Paladin M109s (155-mm howitzers).
 The aerial weaponry includes drones and F-16 fighter jets.
-Drones are used to constantly monitor the Gaza strip.Gaza's Tunnels, Now Used to Attack Israel, Began as Economic Lifelines, James Verini, National Geographic, 21 July 2014 The IDF fired 14,500 tank shells and 35,000 other artillery shells during the conflict.
+Drones are used to constantly monitor the Gaza strip.
+The IDF fired 14,500 tank shells and 35,000 other artillery shells during the conflict.

 The IDF stated that it attacked 5,263 targets in Gaza, including: